Add a website or an app

 For each website or app, you can specify additional conditions under which Piwik PRO will collect data.
 Here’s the list of these options:

-- Exact match URLs when tracking: Forces Piwik PRO to track data for the website or app with the URL defined in general settings.
+- Exact match URLs when tracking: Forces Piwik PRO to track data for the website or app with web addresses added in “General settings”.

 - Keep page URL fragments when tracking: Let’s you keep URLs with fragments like